Pleural effusions are a buildup of fluid within the chest cavity, outside the lungs.

 Mesothelioma patients with pleural effusions tend to have a less favorable prognosis than those without the condition.
-Those who develop the fluid buildup are most often in the later stages of disease and may have limited treatment options as a result.
 As the mesothelioma cancer becomes more advanced, the cancer can overtake the pleural space and prevent the accumulation of fluids.
 Though pleural effusion would no longer be a prognostic factor for these patients, prognosis would still be poor overall, with many patients living about one year or less.

 Prognosis for mesothelioma patients, with or without pleural effusions, is also impacted by:

 - Cell type

 For patients who are able to undergo treatment for mesothelioma and the pleural effusion itself, prognosis can widely vary.
 Patients whose pleural effusion is diagnosed early tend to respond better to treatment and are less likely to experience recurrence, which can negatively impact prognosis.
 Unfortunately, exudative effusions, like those caused by mesothelioma, are most likely to return.
 The recurrence risk is especially great in mesothelioma patients with effusions whose cancer has metastasized into the lymph nodes.